-At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s new open access publishing program for monographs.
+At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s Open Access publishing program for monographs.
 Visit www.luminosoa.org to learn more.

-Christina Zanfagna is an Assistant Professor of Ethnomusicology and Ethnic Studies at Santa Clara University.
+Christina Zanfagna is Associate Professor of Ethnomusicology and Ethnic Studies at Santa Clara University.